williamhpayne/resilientstate/long-range-public-sector-technology-analysis/index.rst

 Our Intelligence Methodology
 ============================

-To achieve this rigorous, long-range vetting, we synthesize intelligence from an unparalleled range of global and specialist
+To achieve this rigorous, long-range vetting, we synthesise intelligence from an unparalleled range of global and specialist
 sources: